squioc/Sunrise/README.md

 **Sunrise** is a pythonic command line framework to ease development of command line utilities.
 It depends on [argparse](http://code.google.com/argparse/) for arguments parsing.

-In order to create your own command line utility, you have to ... from Sunrise class.
+In order to create your own command line utility, you have to inherit from Sunrise class.
 For each command you want from your command line utility, create a *'do_\<command_name\>'* method. it must accept two arguments:

 - a list of arguments passed throw the command line
-- a dictionnary of options your utility accept
+- a dictionnary of options your utility accepts

 Example: